 Good!
 Learn the one small change you should make right now.

-Using a differential probe to measure noise on a grounding conductor is difficult, unless you have an NCB.
+Using a differential probe to measure noise on a grounding The term "conductor," in the context of electromagnetic radiation, refers to materials or substances that allow for the efficient passage of electromagnetic energy, including both electric currents and electromagnetic fields....
+More is difficult, unless you have an NCB.

 The red lead attaches to the grounding mat that is plugged into an outlet and the black lead typically plugs into the outlet as well.